JoniHaarala/inmo-api/README.md

 #### Its free to use?

 Answer: YES.
 You can use this API for any kind of personal proyect or to practice api request.
-At the moment a token is not required to access the relevant information, but maybe for future updates :)
+At the moment a token is not required to access the relevant information, but ho knows if it neads in future updates if all runs very well :)

 ## Feedback

-If you have any feedback, please reach out to us at jonatan.haaralaorosco@gmail.com
+This is my first deployed API i made, so if you have any feedback or sugestion for the API documentation or have a problem, please reach out to us at jonatan.haaralaorosco@gmail.com

 ## License